 The student shall formally present to his or her committee a written and oral report on the early research project.
 All three members of the committee must approve the work as satisfying the early research requirement for the Ph.D., and they should sign the Early Research Requirement form.
-The completed Early Research Requirement form must be filed in the department with a copy in the Student Academic Affairs Office.
+The completed Early Research Requirement form must be filed in the Academic and Instructional Services Office.

-A student who has completed a master's thesis as part of earlier graduate work may, upon the advice of his or her adviser, present that research as the early research project.
-After hearing the presentation, the Early Research Committee may accept the thesis as satisfying the early research requirement or, should they judge the thesis wanting in either quality or relevance to the student's doctoral program, may recommend that it be revised or that another line of inquiry be pursued for the early research requirement.
+A student who has completed a master's dissertation as part of earlier graduate work may, upon the advice of his or her adviser, present that research as the early research project.
+After hearing the presentation, the Early Research Committee may accept the dissertation as satisfying the early research requirement or, should they judge the dissertation wanting in either quality or relevance to the student's doctoral program, may recommend that it be revised or that another line of inquiry be pursued for the early research requirement.

 A student who enters a master's degree program with the intent of subsequently pursuing the Ph.D. is encouraged to discuss with his or her adviser the possibility of forming the Early Research Committee prior to conducting the master's thesis research.
 (Graduate Faculty Action, December 9, 1988) For all early research involving the use of human subjects, approval for use of human subjects or confirmation that human subjects review is not required must be obtained from the Office of School-University Research Relations and Human Subjects.
-The compliance form (Approval for Research Involving Human Subjects for Early Research, Master's, and Doctoral Theses) must be provided to the department and the Student Academic Affairs Office prior to the scheduling of the preliminary (oral) exam.
+The compliance form (Approval for Research Involving Human Subjects for Early Research, Master's, and Doctoral Theses) must be provided to the Academic and Instructional Services Office prior to the preliminary (oral) exam.

-Each department in the College of Education has a procedure for evaluating a student's progress toward the doctoral degree.
+Annual evaluations are required for all degree-seeking graduate students.
+The initial evaluation will take place no later than the end of the second year after a student enters the Graduate College.
+Each department in the College of Education has a procedure for evaluating a student's progress toward the degree.
 These procedures have been approved by the Graduate Programs Committee.

 The evaluation of academic progress, whether by examination or other formal review, results in a decision regarding student progress.
-In place of an exam, it is recommended that the student provides the adviser with a written statement detailing academic progress.
-The adviser assesses the progress report and gives a written evaluation.
-A copy of the evaluation is made available to the student and placed in the student's permanent file.
+The student will complete an electronic self-evaluation detailing academic progress.
+The adviser will assess the progress report and provide online feedback to the student.
+An additional authorized faculty member may also be asked to review the progress report.
+The student and adviser will have the opportunity to discuss the evaluation in person.
+The evaluation is kept in the student's permanent file.

 When a decision is made that a student is not making satisfactory progress, the student, the adviser, and the Student Academic Affairs Office will be informed in writing by the department.
-The initial evaluation will take place no later than the end of the second year after a student enters the Graduate College.
-Yearly evaluations are encouraged.